 Currently, 312 sexual assault nurse examiners are certified in the state, according to the Texas attorney general’s office, which runs that program and certifies the nurse examiners.
-(A map under this story shows where those nurse examiners are located in Texas.)

 Although primary care centers will remain the best option for survivors, they are often not a viable one, said Torie Camp, deputy director at the Texas Association Against Sexual Assault.
 Camp cited distance, family and professional obligations, and travel costs as reasons victims might not go to a second hospital after being stabilized.